jestillore/has-one-belongs-to/readme.md

 ## Versioning

-The decision is to match the package's version to the current version of `illuminate/database`.
+I decided to drop the whole syncing with illuminate version thing to avoid upgrading every time laravel upgrades to a new version.

 ## Author